hnipps/rangle-labs/README.md

 4. `./packages/data/node_modules/.bin/db-migrate down` (`--count NUM` for `NUM` down migrations) for more specific rollbacks

+## Production

+Currently, migrations are not configured to run for the production server.
+Talk to an admin to get the server information.
+Deployment should be done off the production branch, after rebasing on master.

 ## Acknowledgements

 This project used https://github.com/swbloom/react-express-boilerplate as a starting point.